Damien Brown (fighter): Ultimate Fighting Championship

 Brown faced Dong Hyun Ma on 11 February 2018 at UFC 221.
 He lost the fight by split decision.

 On July 2, 2018, it was announced that Brown was released from UFC.

 Post-UFC career

 After his release from the UFC, Brown signed a two-fight contract with Rizin FF.
 Brown made his promotional debut against fellow UFC veteran Daron Cruickshank at Rizin 14 on December 31, 2018.
 He won the fight via submission in the first round.

 As the second and last fight of his prevailing contract, Brown faced Koji Takeda at Rizin 15 on April 21, 2019.
 Brown won the fight via unanimous decision.

 Riding a two-win streak, Brown signed a new contract with Rizin and joined the 2019 Lightweight Grand Prix.
 In the opening round of the grand prix, Brown faced Tofiq Musayev at Rizin 19 on October 12, 2019.
 Brown lost the fight via TKO in the first round.

+Beatdown Promotions

+Brown currently heads the promotion ‘Beatdown Promotions’, an Australian based promotion that looks to provide amateur and professional fighters from Australia and New Zealand an opportunity to expose themselves to a larger audience.